kenlukas/teractf/Lunch_and_Learns/Aug_2025/Web-Secrets/README.md

 ![superhidden](./superhidden.png)

-Ugh! :rage:  When will it end.
+Ugh! :rage:  When will it end?
 Looking at the source :rage:

 ![flag](./flag.png)